deriteidavid/deriteidavid.github.io/_pages/about.md

   image: CC_STG_with_overlaps_node_thrshld_50_v2_cropped.png
 ---

 Thanks for stopping by my page.
-My name is Dávid.
+As you could probably tell already, my name is Dávid Deritei, you can call me Dávid.
 I'm a fresh Ph.D. graduate from the Department of Network and Data Science, Central European University, Budapest.
+I am a physicist by training and my main focus is the understanding the fundamental driving forces of *complex systems* ranging from the protein-protein interactions of the biological cell to organization of societies.

+I have a wide variety of professional and personal interests, the role of this home page is to project some of it to anyone who might be interested.

 ## My Scientific  Path